 I believe a crucial part in my recovery is being of service to others.
 The Peer Volunteers have experienced life out on a limb, just like you, but all have a different story.
 Find one you can relate to.
 We are available to help you get the resources and are here to encourage you on your journey.

 Because of my own experiences, I have been able to turn pain into blessings for others who are experiencing the same struggles.
 I am still a work in progress and consider each day a blessing to be one of those people who get to hold up others in their recovery.
 I am a completely different person than I was.
 I currently sponsor eight ladies.
 I am listed on Kaiser’s mental health referral sheets for Manteca and Stockton.
-I am proud to have been bestowed with a Biker’s for Christ Motorcycle Ministry patch.
+I am blessed to be a patched member of the Biker’s For Christ motorcycle ministry.
 And I am a proud member of PG&E’s Peer Volunteer Program.
 I ask you to read this personal story looking for the similarities, not the differences.

 To the reader I offer a prayer of support for whatever struggle you are going through.
 Find courage and peace to make the tough decisions.